AdobeDocs/experience-cloud.en/help/website-implementation/pages/analytics.md

 ### Validate the Track Link Beacon

-Now we will want to make sure that this hit goes in when we scroll down to the New Arrivals section of the Home Page of our site.
-When we first bring up our site, the values shouldn't be there, but as we scroll down and the section comes into view, the hit should fire with our new values.
+Now you will want to make sure that this hit goes in when you scroll down to the New Arrivals section of the Home Page of our site.
+When you first bring up our site, the values shouldn't be there, but as you scroll down and the section comes into view, the hit should fire with our new values.

 1. Open the [We.Retail site](https://aem.enablementadobe.com/content/we-retail/us/en.html) in your Chrome browser and make sure you are at the top of the home page.
 1. Click the **[!UICONTROL debugger icon]** ![Open the Experience Cloud Debugger](../assets/images/analytics-debuggerIcon.png) to open your [!UICONTROL Adobe Experience Cloud Debugger]